rainbowdashlabs/krile/README.md

 # Change the tag id.
 # By default the tag id will be the file name without .md
 # Setting the id here is helpful if you rename the file, but want to stick with the id.
+# It is not recommended to override this when using the deep option in the `krile.yaml`.
 # The id is used for e.g. counting statistics.
 id: my tag
 # The actual tag name